 - Automatic shutdown of tokens for which there is no possibility to deliver a notification (you need to configure the Cron).

 - Statistics for the latest campaign.

 - Ability to send notifications by vendors whose pages have been visited.

 - Browsers that support Web Push API: Chrome 42+, Firefox 44+.

-The add-on is compatible with CS-Cart and Multi-Vendor 4.9 and above.
+The add-on is compatible with CS-Cart and Multi-Vendor 4.5 and above, but only versions 4.11.x, 4.12.x and 4.13.x are supported.
 PHP 7.1 and higher is required.
 Don’t know what archive to download to install the add-on?
 Read here.

 To create an account follow the link https://console.firebase.google.com/ and click Add project.

 Install the Marketing Web Push Notifications add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 Here are available settings of the Marketing Web Push Notifications add-on.

 - License key—Enter the license key to activate the add-on.
 You will receive this key in the order confirmation email.
 You can also see license keys for all your purchased add-ons in your HelpDesk account.